MatteoFerrara/Morphing-Attack-Potential/README.md

-# Morph Attack Potential
+# Morphing Attack Potential
-This repository contains the Python source code to compute the Morph Attack Potential (MAP) metric introduced in [1].
+This repository contains the Python source code to compute the Morphing Attack Potential (MAP) metric introduced in [1].

 # Overview
 `MAP.py` provides the core functionalities to calculate the MAP metric.